epfl-dlab/aiflows/README.md

 - use the library in your creative projects, push it to its limits, and share your feedback: the proof of the pudding is in the eating, and the best way to identify promising directions, as well as important missing features, is by experimenting
 - last but not least, ⭐ the repository and 📣 share aiFlows with your friends and colleagues; spread the word ❤️

-We will support the community in the best way we can but also lead by example.
-In the coming weeks, we will share:
-  - a roadmap for the library (FlowViz; FlowStudio; improve flexibility, developer experience, and support for concurrency, etc. -- feedback and help would be greatly appreciated!)
-  - write-ups outlining features, ideas, and our long-term vision for Flows -- we encourage you to pick up any of these and start working on them in whatever way you see fit
-  - a version of JARVIS -- your fully customizable open-source version of ChatGPT+(++), which we will continue building in public!
-We hope that this excites you as much as it excites us, and JARVIS will become one of those useful projects that will constantly push the boundaries of what's possible with Flows

 We have tried to find a way for anyone to benefit by contributing to the project.
 The <a href="https://epfl-dlab.github.io/aiflows/docs/built_with_sphinx/html/contributing_info/contribute_index.html">Contribution Guide</a> describes our envisioned workflows in more detail (we would love to hear your feedback on this -- the Discord [server](https://discord.gg/yFZkpD2HAh) already has a channel for it :)).